www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/performance-engineering/2024-10-21-support-databases-based-on-primitives.md

 # Task Description
 The current way of having databases with complex attributes and columns greatly reduces performance, that creates more and more problems over time.
-Instead, we should support database/columns with fast and widely supported primitives like int and float.
+Instead, we should support table/columns with fast and widely supported primitives like int and float.

 Complex attributes could still be supported by using primitive values, that represent complex objects.
-We would still have database methods, that provide access to complex values and would provide additional access methods for the primitives.
+We would still have table methods, that provide access to complex values and would provide additional access methods for the primitives.
 This way a hard migration can be avoided.

 This could be done in such a way, that the developer of the API does not even see this distinction directly without looking into the details.
-The database would internally map each complex object to a primitive of a certain database.
+The table would internally map each complex object to a primitive of a certain table.

 In order to better the performance in such cases as well, the rater and constraint implementations would also have to be adjusted.